 It was in this vein, that we blogged about “Tampongate” where an insensitive approach to the contents of a female lawyer’s bag was highlighted by Claire.
 The story originated in The Law Society Gazette, which is the weekly journal of The Law Society of England and Wales, so it was a good reliable source for the story.
-Having been through the same sort of security check herself and had her bag checked by court security officer, Court security officer (England and Wales) working in the role of court security guards, Claire was a little surprised at the crass approach.
+Having been through the same sort of security check herself and had her bag checked by the court security officer, Court security officer (England and Wales) working in the role of court security guards, Claire was a little surprised at the crass approach.
 To have any item of a personal nature tipped out on a bench for the world to see is not pleasant and this is what happened to the poor person in this reported story.

 However, as the story was out there, we looked to see what any follow up might be.
-Clearly it raised eyebrows and had to be put in context of a proper risk assessment, surveillance as part of ongoing security checks.
-The follow came from Her Majesty’s Courts and Tribunals Service (HMCTS) who procure the guarding service at the High Court.
-This large government agency which supplies staff to the all the courts in the UK, has started a regular bulletin about all things happening in the UK courtroom security.
+Clearly, it raised eyebrows and had to be put in the context of a proper risk assessment, surveillance as part of ongoing security checks.
+The following came from Her Majesty’s Courts and Tribunals Service (HMCTS) who procure the guarding service at the High Court.
+This large government agency which supplies staff to all the courts in the UK has started a regular bulletin about all things happening in the UK courtroom security.
 Perhaps they read Claire’s “Tampongate” blog and decided to take some positive action.